sharma1981/liteExchange/README.md

 Its core libraries such as concurrency and networking is designed to be as configurable as possible for low latency purposes.

-Some features can be seen in the table below :
+Electronic trading features can be seen in the table below :

 | Feature                       | Details                                               |
 | ----------------------------- |:-----------------------------------------------------:|